 C-HOW's Dutch-born chief engineer.
 Jerry left after three years to join the engineering staff at CKBB radio and CKVR TV in Barrie, Ontario.
 After that, Len Walley, a local technician and radio repair store operator, handled all of C-HOW's technical requirements on a part-time basis.

 Larry Boccoleti was the C-HOW photographer who did all of the staff photos for newspaper ads and articles.
 His company was Rainbow Studios in Welland.
 A scuba diver, he also worked for the local Hydro Electric Utility inspecting underwater power lines (sometimes under the winter ice) in the Welland Canal.
 Years later he spent five years teaching photography at a the New York Institute of Photography.
 On his return to Toronto, he taught at Centennial College and worked full-time as the corporate photographer at De Havilland Air Craft.
 On his retirement, Larry rented out items from his extensive collection of antique cameras and photo equipment to TV and Film productions.
+Larry's side interest had always been involvement in barber shop quartet competitions and was a big influence in the genre's success with several groups in Scarborough, Ontario.

 Allan Pietz, C-HOW's farm reporter and the mayor of Welland (1965 - 1978), a dairy owner (Sunny Side Dairy), and the station's farm reporter.
 Allan was a CHOW neighbor whose home was near the station on Forks Rd.
 His comprehensive agriculture report was heard each day following the noon newscast.
 Allan sought election as the Conservative candidate for Parliament several times and eventually took his seat in the House of Commons (1984-1988).
 He continued in local politics as a counselor until his retirement in 1994. (more on Allan Pietz )